typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 match $f isa file, has size-kb $s; get $s;
 ```

-If you query the example above, only attribute `$s` will be returned with its value.
+If we query the example above, only attribute `$s` will be returned with its value.
 But all the duplicated values of
 `$s` will be omitted.
 Because what we are querying is all attribute instances.
 And when two different entities have
 the same attribute (with the same value) it's still only one attribute.